SouthernMethodistUniversity/access/sections/power.md

 [<<< Previous](people.md) | [Next >>>](socpol.md)

-# Level of Impact II: Politics of Knowledge Production and Categorization
+# Level of Impact II: Politics of knowledge production and categorization

 ## Politics of knowledge production

-> "At another level, we can ask how our methods of organizing data, analytical interpretations, or findings as shared datasets are being used—or might be used—**to build definitional categories or to profile particular groups** in ways that could impact livelihoods or lives.
+> "At another level, we can ask how our methods of organizing data, analytical interpretations, or findings as shared datasets are being used — or might be used — **to build definitional categories or to profile particular groups** in ways that could impact livelihoods or lives.
 Are we contributing positive or negative categorizations?" ([Annette Markham, "OKCupid data release fiasco: It’s time to rethink ethics education," 2016](http://annettemarkham.com/2016/05/okcupid-data-release-fiasco-its-time-to-rethink-ethics-education/), emphasis added)

 ![graphic of two words—"knowledge" and "power"—and semi-circular arrows from "power" to "knowledge," and from "knowledge" to "power," forming a circle](../images/power.png)
 Image source: Created by author in MS Word.